-Single vs. Multiple Row Sets of Trees -The single row takes up the least amount of space but the trees will probably require pruning to enhance the quality of the future wood product.
+Single vs. Multiple Row Sets of Trees - Single rows take up the least amount of space but the trees will probably require pruning to enhance the quality of the future wood product.
 Multiple rows, however, will result in self pruning of the interior row(s).
-Conifers are a good choice as the "trainer" trees in the outside rows since hardwood species will tend to bend toward the light in the alleyway thus reducing their wood value except for chips.
+Conifers are a good choice as the "trainer" trees in the outside rows since hardwood species will tend to bend toward the light in the alleyway thus reducing their wood value except as chips.
 Nitrogen-fixing "nurse trees" can also be used.